MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-next-release-notes.md

 ### Teleport Hotspot added

 A new teleport hotspot component has been graduated.
-You can add a teleport hotspot to your gameobject to ensure that the user is in a certain position and orientation when they teleport to that location.
+You can add a teleport hotspot to your game object to ensure that the user is in a certain position and orientation when they teleport to that location.

 [Teleport Hotspot example](images/TeleportHotspot.gif)